Raidez/raylib-ecs/README.md

 world.append(Entity("scarfy", Position(x=50, y=220)))
 ```

-We can also defined all entities inside the world at the initialisation.
+We can also define all entities inside the world at the initialization.

 ```python
 world = Entity("world", [], [